 2022 Grants

-French Heritage Society has awarded 14 Restoration Grants for a total of nearly $460,000 so far for 2022 with several other exciting projects still to come.
+French Heritage Society has awarded 14 Restoration Grants for a total of nearly $460,000 in 2022.

 Archives Nationales (Paris)